PoisotLab/ms_mangal_synthesis/manuscript.md

 to serve as a reference state for the history of the entire network.
 This is of particular relevance as we now have both population time-series for various community assemblages [@Dornelas2018BioDat], and the quantitative tools to analyse time-series of complex interactions [@Ovaskainen2017HowAre].
+As of now, very few networks are *proper* temporal re-sampling of a single site, and this limits our ability to understand how networks change in nature.

 In conclusion, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which